Chorus/Note-Documentation/docs/Session/SessionNotes.md

 A session note is a detailed summary of what occurred during your session and how it impacts the learner's overall progress.

 :::note
 Aside from complying with insurance funders' requirements, session notes help team members gain a better visualization of what occurred in each session, to support clinical decision-making regarding modifications to interventions in the care plan.
-Any detail you include in your session note will be submitted to insurance and available to the learner's BCBA.
 :::

 ## Direct Care Sessions